InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-02-19-cash-this-week.markdown

 I have used various survey sites before and quickly given up on them because of getting screened out too many times.

 ![Prolific logo](/i/Prolific_logo.jpg){:style="width: 214px; height: 81px; margin: 0 10px 10px 0; float: left;"}
 However I was recently introduced to a survey site which hosts academic studies.
-It's called [Prolific Academic](https://www.prolific.ac/p?ref=V0I9GZQQ){:target="_blank"} and this has been a much more enjoyable experience.
+It's called [Prolific](http://bit.ly/prolificsurveys){:target="_blank"} and this has been a much more enjoyable experience.

 Here's what the Prolific Website has to say about itself:
 > Prolific Academic is the world's largest crowdsourcing community of people who love science.
 Researchers post studies and recruit the right participants fast.
 Participants earn rewards while helping to advance human knowledge.<br>